dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 Let's get to it.

-# The Problem
+# The Problems

-There is only one big problem at the heart of LinkedIn, which can be separated into two sets of issues.
-The surface issues are what we see and what annoys us the most.
-The second is more philosophical.
-The second issues are about the metaphors and narratives that are implicitly baked into the product and service.
+There are surface issues with LinkedIn, and they stem from a deeper underlying philosophy, metaphor and narrative that are implicitly baked into the product and service.
 These are the roots of not only a broken product, but a broken approach to work itself.

+In this section, I want to discuss where LinkedIn has left its users behind and left a vast chasm of unmet needs.

 As I go through these details, a note to those reading this internally that the metrics might show a different story.
 However, I do not believe high engagement necessarily means positive feelings and opinions about LinkedIn.
 Its leaders should note that metrics that emerge from compulsion do not indicate a strong ecosystem.
 There's a reason why alternative networks are popping up that tackle this challenge differently, and they are growing fast.
 Companies like [BlueCrew](https://bluecrewjobs.com) and [Jobcase](https://jobcase.com), even though they are focused on blue collar jobs, are doing a much better job (pun fully intended) at understanding the needs of its users.

 _(Yes, I know they are not strict social networks.)_

+> What's the point of network effects if everyone dislikes your product and feel forced to use it anyways?

+Kim Kardashian has network effects because she's popular.
+But just because something is popular (a cruder way of saying less popular), doesn't make it good.

 ## User as a Product, Advertiser/Recruiter as Customer

 On LinkedIn, you are the product.
 This would not be so bad in and of itself, if it provided enough positive value to the user.
 However, it dramatically reduces the usefulness of the platform for the users themselves in a few key ways.

+Note: **I believe the future of LinkedIn could still involve making the user the product, but more intelligently engaging the users needs and understanding the future of work.**

 ### Broken Way of Relating to Others